Understanding the Speech Evaluation Process in Schools

 For more information on qualifying for speech services under these conditions, please refer to the following posts: Phonological Processes, Childhood Apraxia of Speech, and Speech Sound Development.
 Explore this resource for a more comprehensive understanding of testing expressive and receptive language.

-Eligibility Meeting to Review Test Results
+Step Five: Eligibility Meeting to Review Speech Evaluation Results

 Each team member will discuss your child’s test results reviewing strengths and identifying areas of need if indicated.
 Typically, we use tests that yield a standardized score (SS).